Campus/Field Activity or Campus Access

 If you have any concerns about your health or possible exposure to COVID-19 call the Healthline at 811.

 If you are feeling unwell and/or showing signs of illness, you should not come to work.
 Even if your illness and symptoms are not consistent to that of the COVID-19 virus, please stay home and monitor your symptoms.

 It is mandatory that you should be symptom-free for 48 hours prior to returning to campus/work.

 Sick employees should not be required to work from home.

 Self-isolation is an effective precautionary measure to protect those around you – your family, friends, colleagues – from contracting COVID-19.
 It means taking simple, common-sense steps to avoid close contact with other people as much as possible, like you would with the seasonal flu virus.

 Steps to Take

 - In line with provincial and federal travel guidelines, faculty, staff and students returning from any international travel (including the U.S.A.) should not come to campus for 14 calendar days after their return from travel.

-- Stay home and report if sick or if notified that you may have possibly been in contact with someone with a COVID-19 diagnosis.
+- Stay home and report if sick or if notified by SHA that you may have possibly been in contact with someone with a COVID-19 diagnosis.